12 Ways to Destroy a Lacrosse Goalie’s Development

 If your goalie is not getting pushed to exert maximum effort you are doing them a disservice.

-In the same way you motivate, encourage, and sometimes discipline your team, the goalie must also receive this same type of coaching.
+In the same way you motivate, encourage, and sometimes discipline your team, the goalie must also receive this same type of motivation, encouragement, and discipline.

 Don’t Allow Goalies to Fail in Practice